 5. Solid Waste

-The Palmer Developmental Group estimated that in developing countries, approximately 0.3 to 0.6 kg/person/day of waste is released into the ground.
 On the other hand, in developed countries, 0.7 to 1.8 kg/person/day is released.
 The chemicals from these substances are leached into the groundwater through precipitation and surface runoff.

-6. Surface impoundments
+6. Surface Impoundments

 These are shallow lagoons used to store liquid waste.
-The USA, for example, has over 180,000 surface impoundments which can pose a threat to groundwater.
-Therefore, the impoundments are required to have clay liners or leachates to prevent leaching.
-In some cases, the leachates may be defective and leakages may occur, leading to contamination of water.
+The USA, for example, has over 180,000 surface impoundments, which can threaten groundwater.

 7. Agricultural Chemicals

-8. Injection wells
+8. Injection Wells

-9. Other causes
+9. Other Causes

 Other causes of ground pollution are abandoned wells, which can act as a pathway for contaminants to reach the aquifers.
-Also, poorly constructed wells that may lack proper casing and covers may cause groundwater contamination when pollutants find their way into such wells.
+Also, poorly constructed wells that lack proper casing and covers may cause groundwater contamination when pollutants find their way into such wells.

-Another cause of pollution is mining activities, where, through precipitation, the soluble minerals can be leached from the sites into the groundwater.
+Another cause of pollution is mining activities, where, through precipitation, soluble minerals can be leached from the sites into the groundwater.

 Effects of Groundwater Pollution